hunter-college-ossd-spr-2020/project-evaluation/duckduckgo_evaluation.md

 ### Code Base

-1. What is the primary programming language in the project?
+#### What is the primary programming language in the project?
+* The primary programming languages in the project are JSON and Javascript.
 <br>

 1. What is the development environment?
 For example, is it Gnu C++ on Linux?